mycase/chulie/README.md

         body: MessageBody;
     }

-These type definitions may all be imported from `sokoban`.
+These type definitions may all be imported from `chulie`.

 `SqsProcessor` has a `on` method to register a job handler: